 Nezperce Senior Center

 The Nezperce Senior Citizen organization was started in 1975 to provide meals, entertainment and services to area seniors.
-Meals are provided at a low cost to seniors.
+Meals are provided twice a week at no cost to seniors.
 A small donation is asked for anyone else wishing to eat at the Senior Center.

 Items available are:

 Shower & bathtub aids (i.e. tub safety handles)

 Boots in medium & large

 Items are free of charge to anyone who needs them.
 When no longer needed, please return them promptly and in good shape.
 The Lending Shed welcomes gently used donations.

 FIT & FALL PROOF EXERCISE CLASSES: These classes are no longer offered in Nezperce, but anyone interested may call Kate Wilson at the Public Health Idaho North Central District at 208-799-0379.
 Classes are available in Kamiah, Cottonwood and other surrounding towns.

 In the beginning, there were 49 charter members.
 The first meetings started with potluck dinners and pinochle.
 With the help of Area Agency on Aging in Lewiston, they began meeting at the Nezperce Hotel where a dinner was served.
 The next step was to rent the Christian Church basement and hire a cook.
 This was an excellent place, except they were limited on their activities: no dancing, no cards, and no bingo.

 After unsuccessfully trying to negotiate a lease with other groups, the Senior Center finally found a home.
 The Brethren Church, built in 1912, was an active church for many years.
 The Assembly of God bought the Church and held services until the membership declined.
 They gave the church to the City of Nezperce.
 The basement area became the new home for the Seniors.
 The remodeling came in two phases, with grants of $89,140 and $81,750.